aws/sagemaker-tensorflow-training-toolkit/README.rst

 ~~~~~~~~~~~

 The "base" Dockerfile encompass the installation of the framework and all of the dependencies
 needed.
-It is needed before building container for TensorFlow 1.8.0 and before.
-Container of TensorFlow 1.9.0
+It is needed before building image for TensorFlow 1.8.0 and before.
-do not need to build this base image.
+Building a base image is not required for images for TensorFlow 1.9.0 and onwards.

 Tagging scheme is based on <tensorflow_version>-<processor>-<python_version>. (e.g. 1.4
 .1-cpu-py2)